microsoft/IF-MCP-Server-for-Microsoft-Teams/QUICKSTART.md

 ## Next Steps

 - Customize bot prompts in `AzureOpenAIService.cs`
-- Add more MCP tools in `McpServerService.cs`
+- Add more MCP tools in `McpTools.cs` using `[McpToolTrigger]` attributes
 - Monitor usage in Application Insights
 - Share with your team
+- Configure VS Code MCP integration for development

 ## Documentation